-Also, we often see words like 'qi (chi)', 'shape', 'energy', 'internal feel', 'internal power', and 'jin'.
-These are obviously words of art specific to our discipline, but everybody defines these differently as - aside from advertising - each training system has different approaches that result in different sensations.
+Also, we often see words like ''neijia', qi (chi)', 'neigong', 'shape', 'energy', 'internal feel', 'internal power', and 'jin'.
+These are obviously words of art specific to our discipline, but, aside from neijia and neigong, everybody defines terms differently as each training system has different approaches that result in different sensations.
 The question remains, "Where can we find common language?"
 I look to neuroanatomy.

 A simple and succinct definition of internal practice might be: